particle-iot/docs/src/content/guide/getting-started/modes.md

 {{{device-animation device "blink" "yellow" }}}

 If you wish to program your {{device}} with a custom firmware via USB, you'll need to use this mode.
 This mode triggers the on-board bootloader that accepts firmware binary files via the [dfu-utility.](https://s3.amazonaws.com/spark-assets/dfu-util-0.8-binaries.tar.xz)
+(Note: On Windows, dfu-util will not see devices connected via a USB3.0 port.
+Use a USB2.0 port as noted in this [post.](https://community.particle.io/t/spark-core-common-issues/12383/10)

 Installation tutorial can be found [here.](/guide/tools-and-features/cli/)